By the end of this section, you will be able to:

 Emerging from the right ventricle at the base of the pulmonary trunk is the pulmonary semilunar valve, or the pulmonary valve; it is also known as the pulmonic valve or the right semilunar valve.
 The pulmonary valve is comprised of three small flaps of endothelium reinforced with connective tissue.
 When the ventricle relaxes, the pressure differential causes blood to flow back into the ventricle from the pulmonary trunk.
 This flow of blood fills the pocket-like flaps of the pulmonary valve, causing the valve to close and producing an audible sound.
 Unlike the atrioventricular valves, there are no papillary muscles or chordae tendineae associated with the pulmonary valve.

 Located at the opening between the left atrium and left ventricle is the mitral valve, also called the bicuspid valve or the left atrioventricular valve.
-Structurally, this valve consists of two cusps, known as the anterior medial cusp and the posterior medial cusp, compared to the three cusps of the tricuspid valve.
+Structurally, this valve consists of two cusps, compared to the three cusps of the tricuspid valve.
 In a clinical setting, the valve is referred to as the mitral valve, rather than the bicuspid valve.
 The two cusps of the mitral valve are attached by chordae tendineae to two papillary muscles that project from the wall of the ventricle.

 At the base of the aorta is the aortic semilunar valve, or the aortic valve, which prevents backflow from the aorta.
 It normally is composed of three flaps.
 When the ventricle relaxes and blood attempts to flow back into the ventricle from the aorta, blood will fill the cusps of the valve, causing it to close and producing an audible sound.